msk-access/cwl-commandlinetools/docs/fastp/fastp_0.24.0.md

   --dont_eval_duplication
                         don't evaluate duplication rate to save time and use less memory.
   --disable_length_filtering
-  --verbose VERBOSE     output verbose log information (i.e. when every 1M reads are processed)
+                        length filtering is enabled by default.
+If this option is specified, length filtering is disabled --verbose VERBOSE     output verbose log information (i.e. when every 1M reads are processed)
 ```